Buying Prescription Items

 Repeat Prescription Information

-We are happy to accept repeat prescriptions for your pet’s medication, and these can be added to your account to prevent you from having to return to your vet’s surgery and pay for another prescription.
+We are happy to accept repeat prescriptions for your pet’s medication, and these can be added to your account to prevent you from returning to your vet’s surgery and paying for another prescription.
 Two limits apply to repeat prescriptions:

-1. The total amount prescribed - You can only buy the maximum amount of medicine shown on the prescription.
+- The total amount prescribed—You can only buy the maximum amount of medicine shown on the prescription.

 Once either of these limits is reached, the prescription is deemed to be exhausted, and we will be unable to process your order without a new prescription from your vet.